 Little iddy biddy Oids are our robotic friends but they're being mistreated in a terrible way by their evil creators, the Biocretes.
 They are now being held prisoner on various remote planets located in the deepest parts of space without any noticeable atmosphere - yet strangely trees still managed to grow!
 Oids is written by Dan Hewitt and was unleashed unto our populous in 1987 by FTL.
 For years it remained an Atari ST exclusive title until 2002 when the Apple Mac received its conversion. (the older PPC Macs and not the newer Intel Macs, sadly)

-In a similar fashion to Thrust you must navigate a spaceship through caverns looking for our metal friends.
-Use weapons to destroy the buildings holding them captive and then find a place to land so they can get onboard - sit back and watch as these superbly animated stick men make their way to your ship, it's actually very simple and elegant.
+In a similar fashion to Thrust, you need to navigate a spaceship through caverns searching for our metal friends.
+Use weapons to destroy the buildings holding them captive and find a place to land so they can get on board.
+Now, sit back and watch as the superbly-animated stickmen make their way towards your ship.
+Simple and elegant.
 Once all are found, your mothership appears high in the sky to whisk everyone to safety.